Published online Mar 28, 2019. doi: 10.3748/wjg.v25.i12.1502

 Published online: March 28, 2019

 Three hundred and sixty patients (1412 colorectal tumors) who underwent polypectomy, EMR, or ESD and received endoscopic surveillance subsequently for more than one year to detect local recurrence were enrolled in this study.
-Although most previous reports successfully identified lesional factors associated with the local recurrence of colonic tumors after endoscopic treatments, such as tumor sizes, endoscopic findings, and tumor locations, few reports have tried to identify patient factors, such as age, sex, history of colonic tumors, and diabetes.
-In this study, we performed univariate and multivariate analysis to identify patient factors associated with local recurrence.
+The clinicopathological factors associated with local recurrence were determined via univariate and multivariate analyses.

 Local recurrence was observed in 31 of 360 (8.6%) patients [31 of 1412 (2.2%) lesions] after colorectal tumor resection.
 Piecemeal resection, tumor size of more than 2 cm, and the presence of villous components were associated with colorectal tumor recurrence after endoscopic resection.
 Of these three factors, the piecemeal resection procedure was identified as an independent risk factor for recurrence.
 Colorectal tumors resected into more than five pieces were associated with a high risk of recurrence since the average period from resection to recurrence in these cases was approximately 3 mo.
 The period to recurrence in cases resected into more than 5 pieces was much shorter than that in those resected into less than 4 pieces (3.8 ± 1.9 mo vs 7.9 ± 5.0 mo, P < 0.05).